pytorch/functorch/docs/source/install.rst

   pip install functorch

+We currently support manylinux, x86 MacOS (M1 support coming in the future), and Windows.
-We currently support manylinux and MacOS, please reach out on `GitHub <https://github.com/pytorch/functorch>`_ for other platforms.
+Please reach out on
+`GitHub <https://github.com/pytorch/functorch>`_ for other platforms.

 Colab